SingleManTH/agiletoolkit.org/docs/architecture/goals.md

 Typically developers will use:

 * A PHP MVC framework to help abstract away HTTP, REST, HTML5, SQL and server-side AJAX
-* A JavaScript toolkit such as [JQuery](http://jquery.com/) to help abstract away JavaScript and client-side AJAX
+* A JavaScript toolkit such as [JQuery](http://jquery.com/) to help abstract away JavaScript, the DOM and client-side AJAX
 * And a front-end framework such as [Bootstrap](http://twitter.github.com/bootstrap/) to help abstract away CSS3.

 This helps bring the technology smörgåsbord under control, but working with three complex frameworks in three different languages is still a pretty major headache.